mgsosna/mattsosna.com/_posts/data_engineering/2022-08-22-AWS-Compute.md

 ## Footnotes
 #### 1. [Background](#background)
-In researching for this post, I found plenty of interesting statistics about the cost of websites that are clunky or down.
-Some of the more interesting ones:
+In researching for this post, I found plenty of interesting statistics about how expensive it can be for a popular website to be unresponsive or unavailable.
+Some of the more interesting stats:
-* Taobao's Singles Day 20-minute crash in 2021 could have cost [several billion dollars](https://queue-it.com/blog/singles-day-statistics/) in sales.
+* [Taobao](https://en.wikipedia.org/wiki/Taobao), a Chinese online shopping platform, had a 20-minute crash during Singles' Day in 2021 that may have cost [**several billion dollars**](https://queue-it.com/blog/singles-day-statistics/) in sales.
-* A webpage that loads within two seconds has an average bounce rate of 9%.
-That number [jumps to 38%](https://www.pingdom.com/blog/page-load-time-really-affect-bounce-rate/) when the webpage takes five seconds to load.
+* A webpage that loads within two seconds has an average [bounce rate](https://en.wikipedia.org/wiki/Bounce_rate) of 9%.
+That number [**jumps to 38%**](https://www.pingdom.com/blog/page-load-time-really-affect-bounce-rate/) when the webpage takes five seconds to load.

 #### 2. [Background](#background)
 For hyper-growth early Amazon, the extra compute purchased during the holiday season would eventually just serve the normal business needs as the company grew.
-But for most companies, this extra compute wouldn't be helpful to have most of the year.
+But for most companies, this extra compute would be a hindrance most of the year.

+As a side note, there's a common narrative that AWS spun out of Amazon trying to utilize all this "extra compute" sitting around Q1-Q3.
+They had all these unused servers, so why not just let customers use them?
+My [favorite rebuttal](https://open.spotify.com/episode/14LmWeOMRZysw2i2vYSOuw?si=ce630660e3b44461&nd=1) of this narrative is that when Q4 came up the following year, Amazon obviously couldn't just terminate all those customers to take back their servers!
+Amazon would be stuck needing to buy a bunch more servers again.

 #### 3. [EC2: Elastic Compute Cloud](#ec2-elastic-compute-cloud)
 It's tempting to say that you choose what _hardware_ you want your virtual server to have when you're deciding the amount of memory and CPU your instance will have, but this is likely provisioned via software as well.